 Confidential Labels

-The pre-existing Confidential label has specific restrictions and controls in place.
+The pre-existing Confidential label has specific restrictions and controls in place to protect your sensitive data.

 Files tagged with this label aren’t allowed to be sent outside of the organisation over email or by any other method.
 Confidential information such as credit card numbers, passwords, or the source code from software under development is restricted too.